Trusted WordPress tutorials, when you need them most.

 We really like the control you get when it comes to protecting content.
 With access tags, you can easily upload and protect files like PDFs, MP3s, and more.

 As a course creator, you can restrict content based on membership level or course.
-We saw that everything is handled with tags and materials, ensuring only paying members can view certain content.
+We saw that everything is handled with tags and materials, ensuring that only paying members can view certain content.

 In addition, AccessAlly’s protected content allows you to remove it from Google search results.
 This prevents unauthorized users from stumbling upon your restricted paywall content.

-Pros AccessAlly:
+Pros of AccessAlly:

 Cons of AccessAlly: